djalbat/easy-mobile/README.md

 Object.assign(FullScreenDiv.prototype, fullScreenMixins);
 ```

+Note that there is one full-screen custom event:

+* `full-screen-change`

-The one further point of note is that you should always rely on the `full-screen` custom event as there will be times when full-screen requests are denied.
+This should always be used as there will be times when full-screen requests are denied.

 ## Building